The-Obstacle-Is-The-Way/Clarity-AI-Backend/scripts/README.md

-# Novamind Backend Scripts
+# Clarity AI Backend Scripts

-This directory contains utility scripts for the Novamind Backend project.
-These scripts are designed to help with development, testing, and CI/CD processes.
+This directory contains utility scripts for the Clarity AI Backend project.
+These scripts are designed to help with development, testing, HIPAA compliance verification, and CI/CD processes.

 ## Testing Scripts